gianux/scavange/README.md

 bundle install

-rake spec    # run the test
+# run the test

+rake spec

-rake 100by10 # run the first 100 of the alexa1M file
+#run the first 100 of the alexa1M file

+rake 100by10

-#in another terminal open the irb console an write:
+#to see waths going on open the irb console an write:

-laod 'monitorize.rb'
+laod 'irb/monitorize.rb'

 Monitorize.now

+#to run the 1000000 write:

+rake run1000000